-- Visual editor: Select cloud services, actions, resources, and request conditions without the need to know policy syntax. - JSON: Create a policy in the JSON format from scratch or based on an existing policy. - .
+- Visual editor: Select cloud services, actions, resources, and request conditions without the need to know policy syntax. - JSON: Create a policy in the JSON format from scratch or based on an existing policy.

+For details, see Creating a Custom Policy.
 This section describes common DLI custom policies.